Hillel International Student Cabinet

 History of the Student Cabinet:

 Hillel International's Student Cabinet was founded by students Hannah Schlachter (Illini Hillel) and Evan Traylor (Kansas Hillel).
-The Cabinet embodies diverse facets of the modern Jewish college student voice, drives collaboration between students, and serves as the student stakeholder group representing 550 campuses to Hillel International.
-Each year, the Cabinet is comprised of a diverse group of students representing diverse Jewish backgrounds, including students of color, students from interfaith backgrounds, students with disabilities, students who identify as LGBTQ, and students from an array of schools and areas of study.
+The Cabinet embodies diverse facets of the modern Jewish college student voice, drives collaboration between students, and serves as the student stakeholder group representing 750 campuses to Hillel International.
+Each year, the Cabinet is composed of a diverse group of students representing diverse Jewish backgrounds, including students of color, students from interfaith backgrounds, students with disabilities, students who identify as LGBTQ+, and students from an array of schools and areas of study.

-The student cabinet meets twice a year for in-person summits and monthly on video conference calls.
-In between meetings, they move work forward in four ways:
+The student cabinet meets twice a year for in-person summits (pending health and safety protocols) and monthly on video conference calls.
+Between meetings, they move work forward in four ways:

 Work with Hillel International professionals